crvidya/nodeclipse-1/org.nodeclipse.help/contents/phantomjs.md

 APIs <https://github.com/ariya/phantomjs/wiki/API-Reference#module-api>

+## PhantomJS in Nodeclipse

+As of v0.7 there is no special project type. (e.g. you can create Node.js project to use JSHint validation and `npm` to get some ComonJS moduules) Use right-click <kbd>Run As -> PhantomJS Script</kbd> .

 <a name="module-api" />
 # Module API #
 The Module API is modeled after [CommonJS Modules](http://wiki.commonjs.org/wiki/Modules/1.1.1) is available.
 Up through PhantomJS 1.6, the only supported modules that were built in: